Bhusal-Ravi/Notification/README.md

 <div align="center">

 # 🔔 Notification Platform Automate Your Habit
 ## Telegram Based Alert System.
-This project was build with a purpose of understanding how Queues work on a system.
+This project was built with the purpose of understanding how Queues are implemented.

 **Your Habits, On Autopilot**